aresio/fst-pso/README.md

 Please check out the Wiki for additional descriptions.

-If you need any information about FST-PSO please write to: nobile@disco.unimib.it
+If you need any information about FST-PSO please write to: marco.nobile@unive.it

 FST-PSO requires two packages: miniful and numpy.